JetBrains/Qodana/topics/python-draft.md

 ### JetBrains IDEs
 {id="python-explore-results-ides"}

-You can get the latest %instance% report in your IDE as explained below.
+You can load the latest %instance% report from Qodana Cloud to your IDE as explained below.

 <procedure>
    <step>